Jpon9/Twitch-BoqBot/README.md

 ## Features

-* Tracks viewers and the amount of time they spend watching. (!viewers, !viewerlist)
+* Tracks viewers and the amount of time they spend watching. (!viewers, !viewerlist debug commands)
 * Records chat messages.
 * Tracks donations. (!donation)
 * Determine the amount of time a streamer has been streaming. (!uptime)